 Although you can drive or take the shuttle to the parking area for a short walk to Honeymoon Beach, hiking is a great option for those looking to tack on a little outdoor adventure to their beach day.

 From the National Park Visitor Center in Cruz Bay, hikers can embark on the Lind Point Trail for the trek to the beach, just over a mile.
 The relatively easy trail is partially shaded and well-marked with an option to stop at Solomon Bay along the route.

 Your efforts will be rewarded at Honeymoon Beach where watersports or lazing in the sand are both possible.
 The onsite beach hut offers snorkel gear, floats, stand-up paddleboards, kayaks, and chairs.

 Take a dip to cool off and then refuel at the famous Bikinis on the Beach restaurant and bar, and relish in the view.

 Eat Your Way Through Charlotte Amalie

 Get to know the Caribbean culture and cuisine of the Virgin Islands with a guided culinary tour through the city of Charlotte Amalie.
 Show up hungry and indulge in authentic Creole dishes as you make your way through the city’s alleyways to some off-the-beaten-path eateries.

-Fill up on curried chicken, island-style rice with peas, sweet plantains, cornmeal (fungi) and a banana rum flambé dessert.
+Fill up on Virgin Island food such as curried chicken, island-style rice with peas, sweet plantains, cornmeal (fungi) and a banana rum flambé dessert.
 Sip a classic island cocktail like rum punch, a painkiller, or a bushwacker.

 A culinary tour with a local guide is the perfect way to experience the capital of the U.S. Virgin Islands, while also tasting savory and sweet Caribbean food.